 You should place your bets on popular events that regular people will be betting on.
 This will make it easier for you to match your bets.
 Football matches are usually the best option.

-You also need to look for close odds between your back bet at the bookmaker (Sky Bet) and your lay bet at the exchange (Betfair).
+Qualifying bets should always be placed at low odds.
+You should also look for close odds between your back bet at the bookmaker (Sky Bet) and your lay bet at the betting exchange (Smarkets).

 Place your back bet

-Simply click on the ‘2.00‘ button for ‘Juventus’, enter your stake of £5 and click ‘Place £5.00 Bet.’
+Simply click the ‘Win 2.20‘ button for ‘Everton‘, enter your stake of £5 and click ‘Place £5.00 Bet‘.

 Place your lay bet